-If you look closer, the structure looks like a stylised lotus plant.
+If you look closer, the structure looks like a stylized lotus plant.

 This tower used to be the tallest structure in Egypt and North Africa for about 50 years!